· Updated

 If you have a Davis AirLink sensor, your station measures the same thing: the concentration of particulate matter in the air.
 But there are two different ways to translate that raw measurement into an air quality index: the US EPA AQI and the European EAQI.

-The AirLink sensor uses a laser particle counter to measure PM1, PM2.5, and PM10 simultaneously.
-The raw PM2.5 value is the same regardless of which index you choose to display.
+PM2.5 is the particle size that matters most because it is small enough to enter the lungs and bloodstream, making it the most health-relevant measure.
+The AirLink sensor uses a laser particle counter to measure PM1, PM2.5, and PM10 simultaneously — the same optical principle behind most consumer air quality monitors.
+The raw PM2.5 value is identical regardless of which index you choose to display; only the label and color change.

-US EPA AQI
+How does the US EPA AQI work?

-| AQI Range | Level | Colour | Health concern |
+| AQI Range | Level | PM2.5 (µg/m³) | Color |

 |---|---|---|---|

-| 0–50 | Good | Green | Little to no risk |
+| 0–50 | Good | 0.0–9.0 | Green |

-| 51–100 | Moderate | Yellow | Acceptable for most |
+| 51–100 | Moderate | 9.1–35.4 | Yellow |

-| 101–150 | Unhealthy for Sensitive Groups | Orange | Sensitive groups affected |
+| 101–150 | Unhealthy for Sensitive Groups | 35.5–55.4 | Orange |

-| 151–200 | Unhealthy | Red | General health effects |
+| 151–200 | Unhealthy | 55.5–125.4 | Red |

-| 201–300 | Very Unhealthy | Purple | Widespread effects |
+| 201–300 | Very Unhealthy | 125.5–225.4 | Purple |

-| 301–500 | Hazardous | Maroon | Emergency conditions |
+| 301–500 | Hazardous | 225.5+ | Maroon |

-European EAQI
+How does the European EAQI work?

-| Band | PM2.5 (µg/m³) | Colour |
+| Band | PM2.5 (µg/m³) | Color |

 |---|---|---|